 Employer Paid Moving Expenses

-Common moving expenses related to transporting the employee's household goods and personal possessions as well as the family’s final move include:
+Common moving expenses paid by employer typically relate to transporting the employee's household goods and personal possessions as well as the family’s final move include:

 - Direct moving company costs for transporting household and personal goods.